wavon/mudramum/resources/userstories.md

 And also a method to get back to home.

+##Version 2 features

 ###Feature: A share link to social media

 Give a user who wants to share an image on Pinterest

-When they click the Pinterest share widget button
+When they click the Pinterest share button

 They can share the image to their Pinterest board